jeetsukumaran/DendroPy/doc/source/primer/treestats.rst

 If the gene-species associations are more complex, e.g., different numbers of genes per species, we can pass in a list of values as the second argument to :meth:`~dendropy.datamodel.taxonmodel.TaxonNamespaceMapping.create_contained_taxon_mapping()`.
 This approach should be used with caution if we cannot be certain of the order of taxa (as is the case with data read in Newick formats).
 In these case, and in more complex cases, we might need to directly instantiate the :class:`~dendropy.datamodel.taxonmodel.TaxonNamespaceMapping` object.
 The API to describe the associations when constructing this object is very similar to that of the :class:`~dendropy.datamodel.taxonmodel.TaxonNamespacePartition` object: you can use a function, attribute or dictionary.

-The :class:`~dendropy.reconcile.ContainingTree` class has its own native contained coalescent simulator, :meth:`~dendropy.reconcile.ContainingTree.embed_contained_kingman()`, which simulates *and* embeds a contained coalescent tree at the same time.
+The :class:`~dendropy.model.reconcile.ContainingTree` class has its own native contained coalescent simulator, :meth:`~dendropy.model.reconcile.ContainingTree.embed_contained_kingman()`, which simulates *and* embeds a contained coalescent tree at the same time.

 .. literalinclude:: /examples/sim_and_count_deepcoal2.py

-If you have used some other method to simulate your trees, you can use :meth:`~dendropy.reconcile.ContainingTree.embed_tree()` to embed the trees and count then number of deep coalescences.
+If you have used some other method to simulate your trees, you can use :meth:`~dendropy.model.reconcile.ContainingTree.embed_tree()` to embed the trees and count then number of deep coalescences.

 .. literalinclude:: /examples/sim_and_count_deepcoal1.py